keithledgerwood/WICLab-guide/04-security.md

 ### Experience an Employee Passwordless Login

+1. Return to your **Virtual Desktop**.
-1. In the **Virtual Desktop**, launch a Chrome browser.
+1. In the Virtual Desktop, launch a Chrome browser using the shortcut on the desktop.
-1. Enter your Okta **Tenant** URL in the browser.
-You will be automatically authenticated to your End-User Dashboard.
+1. You will  automatically be authenticated to your End-User Dashboard.
 No prompts, no typing, pure magic!
 1. Sign out of Okta.
 1. At the Okta login, click **Sign in with Okta FastPass**.
 Again, you will be signed in to the End-User Dashboard, no password required.